Mustapha90/todoapp_backend/README.md

 # todoapp_backend
-Simple backend API for a todo app
+Simple backend API for a todo app using:

+* Flask
+* Flask-RESTful
+* Marshmallow
+* Blueprint
+* Mongoengine